shadders360/cqrs/README.md

 and build my Aggregates!
 I got into a muddle the pattern is clear but implementing it was no an easy feat.
 The key part of CQRS is the focus on Domain-Driven Design and building Aggregates which can be created form a playback of events.

 The classic model to think about is when your visit your local GP Doctors.
-They have a file with a entry of every visit , drugs issued and test etc. At any point in time they can build up a picture of your medical history which in a nutshell is what CQRS and Event sourcing is about.
+They have a medical file with a entry of every visit , drugs issued and test etc. At any point in time they can build up a picture of your medical history which in a nutshell is what CQRS and Event sourcing is about.
 [Greg Young] name comes up a lot and he has a number of interesting youtube talks on this subject (https://youtu.be/8JKjvY4etTY)[cqrs] which are worth a watch.

-After looking at a number of sites on my CQRS trail I concluded that building from scratch was not going to be easy which is the same conclusion that comes out of (https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)[microsoft] work in this area.
+After looking at a number of sites on my CQRS trail I concluded that building from scratch was not going to be easy in my time frame to do this work.
+The same conclusion comes out from (https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)[microsoft] in this area.
 Also many people state the following which should be kept in mind.

 **For some situations, this separation can be valuable, but beware that for most systems CQRS adds risky complexity.**

-Finally I went to my favorite (https://spring.io/)[Java framework Spring] which always has something for Engineers to build software.
+Finally I went to my favorite java framework (https://spring.io/)[Spring] which always has something for java Engineers to build software with.

 I used (https://projects.spring.io/spring-boot/)[spring-boot] and (http://www.axonframework.org/)[Axon framework].
 So with some late nights ,looking at example reading and digging around in code I built this CQRS and